tannal/tannal.glitch.me/inbox.md

 git show --stat --name-only

 ```bash

 du -sh target

 ```

-& in shell

 LocalStorage SessionStorage leveldb instead of sqlite https://bugs.chromium.org/p/chromium/issues/detail?id=225934

 concurrency is a way to structure the software, once you structure it properly, you can get parallesim for free.

-You don't need to accept it, but you need to understand it.

-The sccessful of the go programming language

-- schwag logo symbol community open

-- cross platform

-- backward compatibility

-- library tools

-Software is for machine to run, not for people to read.

-Don't try to read large project source code without a specific goal , it's basicaly a waste of time.

-No one can understand every details in big projects like postgresql, linux kernel, eta.

-If you want to learn something, try to communicate with someone who know/invent it.

-Reading is communication, it's just one-way.

-But two-way, feedback-rich communication can help you more.

-0.X breaking changes prototype creativity move fast and break things

-1.0 stable compatibility don't break user's code

-Rust Backward Compatibility

 ```bash